 University of the Arts London has opted into the TEF and received a Silver award.

-• To explore drawing as an end in itself, as well as a means for exploring other modes of art practice like film, installation, performance and sculpture.
+• To use drawing as an end in itself, but also for exploring other modes of art practice like film, installation, performance and sculpture

-• To explore how drawing is used in disciplines outside art such as medicine, architecture and dance choreography.
+• To look at how drawing is used in disciplines outside art.
+For example, medicine, architecture and dance choreography

-• To initiate and organise external projects, where students learn vital professional skills and develop a better understanding of context for your work.
+• To organise external projects.
+This will help you learn professional skills and develop a better understanding of the context of your work

-• To test how their artworks are installed, received and understood by participating in an external exhibition with students from across our BA (Hons) Fine Art programme.
+• To take part in an external exhibition.
+This will be with students from across Camberwell's BA Fine Art programme

-• A Fine Art lecture series open to all Camberwell undergraduate students studying Drawing, Painting, Photography and Sculpture.
+• A Fine Art lecture series.
+This is for all Camberwell undergraduate students studying Drawing, Painting, Photography, Sculpture and Computational Arts

 Qualified teacher status (QTS)